brightly-salty/qbcanon/arts-humanities/arts/auditory.md

     - Celebratory piece that uses a cannon, also has "La Marseillais" theme that represents the invading French army
-  - Eugène Onegin

-    - Opera (shares a name with Pushkin's novel)
   - Pathétique symphony

     - Same name as Beethoven Sonatas